 Contract liabilities are payments received in advance and milestone payments from our customers on selected contracts that exceed revenue earned to date, resulting in contract liabilities.
-Contract liabilities typically are not considered a significant financing component because they are typically satisfied within one year and are used to meet working capital demands that can be higher in the early stages of a contract.
+Contract liabilities typically are not considered a significant financing component because they are generally satisfied within one year and are used to meet working capital demands that can be higher in the early stages of a contract.
 Contract liabilities are reported on our consolidated balance sheets on a net contract basis at the end of each reporting period.
-As of December 31, 2018 and 2017, the contract liabilities primarily consisted of product support services.
+As of December 31, 2019 and 2018, the contract liabilities primarily related to product support services.